A k-mer Based Approach for SARS-CoV-2 Variant Identification: Introduction

 In-depth studies of alterations in the spike protein to classify and predict amino acid changes in SARS-CoV-2 are crucial in understanding the immune invasion and host-to-host transmission properties of SARS-CoV-2 and its variants.
 Knowledge of mutations and variants will help identify transmission patterns of each variant that will help devise appropriate public health interventions to prevent rapid spread \cite{Ahmad2016AusDM,ahmad2017spectral,Tariq2017Scalable,AHMAD2020Combinatorial}.
 This will also help in vaccine design and efficacy.
-A massive amount of genomic sequences of SARS-CoV-2 are available from different parts of the globe, with various clinical, epidemiological, and pathological information from the GISAID open source database\footnote{\url{https://www.gisaid.org/}}.
-In this study, we design sophisticated machine learning models which will leverage the open-source genomic data and metadata to understand, classify and predict the changes in amino acid in SARS-CoV-2, most notably in its spike protein~\cite{Krishnan2021PredictingVaccineHesitancy,Laporte2020TheSA,Lokman2020ExploringTG}.
+A massive amount of genomic sequences of SARS-CoV-2 are available from different parts of the globe, with various clinical, epidemiological, and pathological information from the GISAID database\footnote{\url{https://www.gisaid.org/}}.
+In this study, we design sophisticated machine learning (ML) models which will leverage the available genomic data and metadata to understand, classify and predict the changes in amino acid in SARS-CoV-2, most notably in its spike protein~\cite{Krishnan2021PredictingVaccineHesitancy,Laporte2020TheSA,Lokman2020ExploringTG}.

-When sequences have the same length and they are aligned, i.e., a one-to-one correspondence between positions or indices of the sequences is established, machine learning methods devised for vectors in metric spaces can be employed for sequence analysis.
-This approach treats sequences as vectors, considering each character (e.g., amino acid or nucleotide) as the value of the vector at a coordinate, e.g., using one-hot encoding~\cite{kuzmin2020machine}.
+When sequences have the same length and they are aligned, \ie, a one-to-one correspondence between positions or indices of the sequences is established, ML methods devised for vectors in metric spaces can be employed for sequence analysis.
+This approach treats sequences as vectors, considering each character (\eg, amino acid or nucleotide) as the value of the vector at a coordinate, \eg, using one-hot encoding~\cite{kuzmin2020machine}.
 In this case, the order of positions loses its significance, however.
-Since the order of indices in sequences is a defining factor, ignoring it may result in performance degradation of the underlying machine learning models.
+Since the order of indices in sequences is a defining factor, ignoring it may result in performance degradation of the underlying ML models.